openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 -   First, rename your classification by entering a new name in the tab.
 -   Select :code:`Retrieve classification` in the upper-right hand corner (cloud icon).
 -   Choose **30 m** resolution.
--   Select the Class, Class probability, Forest % and Non-forest % bands.
+-   Select the **Class, Class probability, Forest %** and **Non-forest %** bands.
--   Retrieve to your **SEPAL Workspace.**
+-   Retrieve to your **SEPAL workspace.**

     .. note::

-        You can also choose **Google Earth Engine Asset** if you would like to be able to share your results or perform additional analysis in GEE; however, with this option, you will need to download your map from GEE using the Export function.
+        You can also choose **Google Earth Engine Asset** if you would like to be able to share your results or perform additional analysis in GEE; however, with this option, you will need to download your map from GEE using the export function.

 -   Once the download begins, you will see the spinning wheel in the lower-left of the webpage in **Tasks**.
 Select the spinning wheel to observe the progress of your export.
--   When complete, if you chose SEPAL workspace, the file will be in your SEPAL downloads folder.
+-   When complete, if you chose **SEPAL workspace**, the file will be in your **SEPAL downloads** folder.
 (Browse > downloads > classification name folder).
 If you chose GEE Asset, the file will be in your GEE Assets.

 .. figure:: ../_images/workflows/area_estimation/retrieval_interface.png
-    :alt: The retrieval interface.
+    :alt: The retrieval interface
     :width: 450
     :align: center